Cairine Wilson

-Cairine Reay Mackay Wilson (February 4, 1885 - March 3, 1962) was Canada's first woman to become senator.
-She served as a Senator for Ontario from 1930 until her death.
+Cairine Reay Mackay Wilson (February 4, 1885 - March 3, 1962) was Canada's first woman to become a senator.
+She served as a Senator for Ontario from 1930 until her death in 1962.

 Personal life

 Cairine Reay Mackay was born in Montreal on February 4, 1885.
 She was born into a family of Scottish-Canadians that were very wealthy and influential.
 She was a student at Trafalgar School for Girls.
 Cairine was the daughter of Jane and Robert Mackay, a Liberal Senator and personal friend of Sir Wilfrid Laurier.
 Cairine Wilson was introduced to her future husband by Laurier's wife, Zoé, at a 1905 state ball.
-In 1909, she married Norman Wilson, the Liberal Member of Parliament for Russell, who died on July 14, 1956, due to having failing health for some time.
+In 1909, she married Norman Wilson, the Liberal Member of Parliament for Russell, who died on July 14, 1956, due to declining health for an extended period of time.
 Before his death, however, they moved to Cumberland, Ontario, and raised eight children together.

 Career

 In 1918, Wilson and her family moved to Ottawa, where Cairine performed extensive volunteer work.
 This includes working with underprivileged children, refugees and the poor, as well as running political organizations that influence women and children to get involved in politics.
-She helped found the Twentieth Century Liberal Association and the National Federation of Liberal Women of Canada, of which she was President from 1938 to 1948.
+She helped found the Twentieth Century Liberal Association and the National Federation of Liberal Women of Canada, of which she was president from 1938 to 1948.